rollthecloudinc/quell/README.md

 # Rapid Dev

-Quickly realize simple and complex green web experiences using the quell editor.
+Quickly realize simple and complex carbon free web experiences using the quell editor.

 ## Site Builders

-Site builders can create green web experiences using the quell without knowing how to code.
+Site builders can create carbon free web experiences using the quell without knowing how to code.

 ### Collect